nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 cover: './cover.jpg'
 ---

 > TypeScript adds support for _strongly typed programming_ in your JavaScript applications.
-It's tightly integrated with your text editor, to help you catch your errors early.
+It's tightly integrated with your text editor, to help you catch any errors early.

 TypeScript is a superset of JavaScript.
 All existing features of JS are already supported, but it adds syntax, which helps you build much more structured applications.